What can Large Language Models do in chemistry? A comprehensive benchmark on eight tasks

-\paragraph{\textbf{ICL strategies.}} To investigate the impact of the quality and quantity of ICL examples on the performance of each task, we explore two ICL strategies.
+\textbf{ICL strategies.} To investigate the impact of the quality and quantity of ICL examples on the performance of each task, we explore two ICL strategies.
 The quality is determined by the retrieval methods employed for finding similar examples to the sample in question.
 We conduct a grid search across two strategies: \{Random, Scaffold\}.
 In the Random strategy, we randomly select $k$ examples from the ICL candidate pool.
-In the Scaffold strategy, if the [Input\_content] is a molecule SMILES, we use Tanimoto Similarity~\cite{tanimoto1958elementary} from Morgan Fingerprint~\cite{morgan1965generation} with radius=2 to calculate the molecular scaffold similarity to find the {top-$k$} similar molecule SMILES.
+In the Scaffold strategy, if the [Input\_content] is a molecule SMILES, we use Tanimoto Similarity~\cite{tanimoto1958elementary} from Morgan Fingerprint~\cite{morgan1965generation} with 2048-bits and radius=2 to calculate the molecular scaffold similarity to find the {top-$k$} similar molecule SMILES.
 If the [Input\_content] is a description such as IUPAC name or others, we use Python's built-in difflib.SequenceMatcher tool~\cite{SequenceMatcher} to find the {top-$k$} similar strings.
-To explore the influence of the quantity of ICL examples on the performance, we also perform a grid search for $k$, the number of ICL examples, in each task.
+To explore the influence of the quantity of ICL examples on performance, we also perform a grid search for $k$, the number of ICL examples, in each task.

-\paragraph{\textbf{Experiment setup strategy.}} In property prediction and yield prediction tasks, we perform the grid search of $k$ in \{4, 8\}.
-In name prediction, reaction prediction, and retrosynthesis tasks, we perform the grid search of $k$ in \{5, 20\}.
-In text-based molecule design and molecule captioning tasks, we perform the grid search of $k$ in \{5, 10\} because of the maximum token limitation of GPT models.
+\textbf{Experiment setup strategy.} In property prediction and yield prediction tasks, we perform the grid search of $k$ in \{4, 8\}.
+In the name prediction, reaction prediction, and retrosynthesis tasks, we perform the grid search of $k$ in \{5, 20\}.
+In text-based molecule design and molecule captioning tasks, we perform the grid search of $k$ in \{5, 10\} because of the maximum token limitation of LLMs.
 To reduce the time consumption of API requests caused by testing on the large test set, we first construct a validation set of size 30 which is randomly sampled from the original training set.
 Then we search $k$ and retrieval strategies (\{Random, Scaffold\}) on the validation set.
-Based on the validation set results, we choose 5 representative choices and test them on the test set of size 100, which is randomly sampled from the original test set.
-For each evaluation task, we run evaluation 5 times and report the mean and variance.
+Based on the validation set results, we take 5 representative options when testing on 100 instances, which are randomly sampled from the original test set.
+For each task, we run evaluation 5 times and report mean and standard deviation.